Below are instructions to create/edit button links on your web pages.

 - Linking to a PDF you have uploaded to the media gallery?
 Watch video tutorial OR view text tutorial starting at STEP 1: Find a Document's URL.

 - Linking to a web page or web form?
 Watch video OR view text tutorial starting at STEP 2: Create or Edit a Button Link.

 Closed Captioning Available: Yes

-1. If you are uploading a new file, add the file to the Media Gallery.
+1. Click the Add Media button of your page to upload a new document (PDF), or to find an existing document.
 If it has already been uploaded, go to the following step.

-3. Find the page where the button to will be or is located, and click Edit.
+3. Find the page where the button will be or is located, and click Edit.

 You have three color options for buttons: black (default), orange, and white.

 1. in edit mode, hover over the shortcode icon.
 Click "Button"

 2. Make your selections in the "Insert Button Shortcode" options and click OK: